tips

 Once you recognise these patterns, you'll spot scams before they happen.

 Scammers avoid locals because locals know the tricks.
 The more you look like you know where you're going, the less likely you are to be targeted.
 Walk with purpose, don't stop for strangers, and keep moving.
+Our guide on how to avoid looking like a tourist in Spain covers this in detail.

 The 15 Most Common Tourist Scams in Spain